ralren/ReinEvent-Map/README.md

 =============

 ### Description
-This is a Revamp of the previous map events project for the Smith College Spatial Analysis Lab created by the RenSol programming team.
+This is a revamp of the previous map events project for the Smith College Spatial Analysis Lab created by the RenSol programming team.

-Here (hyperlink)
+This Map is a visualization of all the events happening at Smith College.

+There are five catagories of events that can be viewed: Featured, Student Interest,Lectures and Symposia, Multicultural Events, and Atheletic Events

+The visualization can be viewed here: (hyperlink)

 ### Links